kpedro88/CondorProduction/README.md

 * `--help`: show help message and exit

 The options `-h`, `-i`, `-r`, `-f` are exclusive.
 The options `-s` and `-k` are also exclusive.
-The option `-a` is currently only supported at the LPC (where each interactive node has its own scheduler).
-The script can ssh to each node and run itself to modify the jobs on that node (because each scheduler can only be accessed for write operations from its respective node).
+The option `-a` is currently only supported at the LPC (where there are three remote schedulers).

 ## Configuration